Code-Institute-Submissions/LRomero2-Rio-To-London2/README.md

 # Testing User Stories from User Experience (UX) Section
  ### As a First Time Visitor, I want to easily understand the purpose of the site.

 * When entering the site users will see a neat and simple layout.
 The navigation buttons are easy to locate and understand, one for the instructions and one to start the game.
+The 'Let's Go' button is the start button.
+After that they select the difficulty level to start the game.
-* The idea of the game is made clear in the instructions modal.
+* The idea of the game is made clear in the instructions modal that can be selected via the 'Instructions' button on the home page.
 * The user can then try the game and see if they like it.

 ### As a returning Visitor, I want to try a more difficult level of the game.
 * The user can click on the 'Let's Go' button and then choose the medium level which says '...Getting There' or hardest level that says 'Total Pro!'.

 ### As a returning Visitor, I want to see if I can improve my progress in completing the game.
-* The user can start the game as normal and throughout the game see how many moves they have used by checking the 'moves' counter above the card deck.
+* The user can start the game as normal by clicking the 'Let's Go' button and throughout the game see how many moves they have used by checking the 'moves' counter above the card deck.
 * The user can then see how long it took them to finish the game.
-The well done modal will appear when they have matched all the cards together showing how long it took them to finish it.
+The well done modal will appear when they have matched all the cards together showing how long it took them to finish the game.

 # Deployment